-And given that I read four books in the span of about two weeks, I believe there’s hope for me.
+And given that I read or listened to four books in the span of about two weeks, I believe there’s hope for me.
 Perhaps the attention fragmentation issue isn’t a one-way road we’ve traveled down, unable to turn around.

 Continue on to my next post in this series: My initial rules and reasons for intentional smart phone use.

 6/25/2022 note: This post was discussed on Hackernews.
 See the conversation thread there for lively comments.

 Dobelli, Rolf.
 Stop Reading the News: A Manifesto for a Happier, Calmer and Wiser Life.
 Hachette UK, 2020.

 Duke, Kristen, et al. “Having Your Smartphone Nearby Takes a Toll on Your Thinking.”
 Harvard Business Review (2018).

 Hari, Johann.
 Stolen Focus: Why You Can’t Pay Attention–and How to Think Deeply Again.
 Crown, 2022.

 Levitin, Daniel J. Why the modern world is bad for your brain.
 The Guardian 18 (2015).